w3f/research/docs/polkadot/networking/4-icmp.md

 The _pending ingress roots_ $R(P_{Ingress}(B,p))$ can be computed by a similar process to $R(T_{Ingress}(B,p))$.

-A parachain candidate for $p$ building on top of relay-chain block $B$ is allowed to process any prefix of $PendingIngress(B,p)$.
+A parachain candidate for $p$ building on top of relay-chain block $B$ is allowed to process any prefix of $P_{Ingress}(B,p)$.

-Recall that all information the runtime has about parachains is from `CandidateReceipt`s produced by validating a parachain candidate block and included in a relay-chain block.
+All information the runtime has about parachains is from `CandidateReceipt`s produced by validating a parachain candidate block and included in a relay-chain block.
 The candidate has a number of fields.
 Here are some relevant ones:

   - Egress Roots: `Vec<(ParaId, Hash)>`.
 When included in a relay chain block $B$ for parachain $p$, each hash, paired with unique parachain $y$ is $R(E^B_{p,y})$
   - a new value for $watermark_p$ when the receipt is for parachain $p$.